devoncowherd/devoncowherd.github.io/README.md

 ## Description

-A simple hub that redirect to my applications, projects, art, blogs, and general information.
+A simple hub that directs visirors to my applications, projects, art, blogs, and general information.

 ### Technologies